euhidaman/zomato-clone/CONTRIBUTING.md

 2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+3. You may merge the Pull Request in once you have the sign-off of the maintainer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. Also, make sure to do **Fetch upstream** to get the latest changes and resolve any impending merge conflicts.
 <hr/>

 ## Code of Conduct